flux-framework/flux-core/doc/man1/flux-shell.rst

 OPERATION
 =========

-When a job has been granted resources by a Flux instance, a flux-shell(1) process is invoked on each broker rank involved in the job.
+When a job has been granted resources by a Flux instance, a :program:`flux shell` process is invoked on each broker rank involved in the job.
 The job shell runs as the job user, and will always have ``FLUX_KVS_NAMESPACE`` set such that the root of the job shell's KVS accesses will be the guest namespace for the job.

-Each flux-shell(1) connects to the local broker, fetches the jobspec and resource set **R** for the job from the job-info module, and uses this information to plan which tasks to locally execute.
+Each :program:`flux shell` connects to the local broker, fetches the jobspec and resource set **R** for the job from the job-info module, and uses this information to plan which tasks to locally execute.

-Once the job shell has successfully gathered job information, the flux-shell(1) then goes through the following general steps to manage execution of the job:
+Once the job shell has successfully gathered job information, the :program:`flux shell` then goes through the following general steps to manage execution of the job:

  * register service endpoint specific to the job and userid,